arvinth777/Originmed_chatNLP/PROMPTS.md

 **Subjective:** Patient's reported symptoms, history, CURRENT MEDICATIONS, and QUESTIONS/CONCERNS (use 'patient reports...')
 **Objective:** Doctor's observations, vitals, and physical exam findings.
 **Assessment:** All diagnoses mentioned (confirmed or suspected).
-**Plan:** ALL treatments, new prescriptions, RECOMMENDATIONS (e.g., diet, exercise, OTC meds), and follow-up instructions.
+**Plan:** ALL treatments, new prescriptions, RECOMMENDATIONS, and follow-up instructions.

 Review your output: Did you include every single medication name and dosage from the input?
 If not, fix it.
 ```